KeepFloyding/keepfloyding.github.io/_posts/2020-04-04-noobs-guide-to-flask.md

 	</body>
 {%endhighlight%}

 Pretty cool right?
 But what about for and if loops?
-Their syntax is a little different with a `{%for loop%}` and `{%endfor%}` in between any html code you want to loop through and a `{%if loop%}` and `{%endif%}` for any if statments.
+Their syntax is a little different with a {%for n in range(10)%} and {%endfor%} in between any html code you want to loop through and a {%if loop%} and {%endif%} for any if statments.
 So say we want to print the time 10 times, we can just do the following:

 {%highlight html%}
 <body>